 Too much time occurred between packets of a given multiple-packet message.
-The timeout interval is specific to a particular medium.
 All data for the message assembly that was in progress are dropped.
 This is considered an error condition.
+The timeout interval, if specified, is specific to the transport binding specification.
+(A binding specification may choose to not define a value for this timeout.)